LucDuponcheelAtGitHub/PSBP/README.md

 I did, among others, mathematics research on [Non-archimedean induced representations of compact zerodimensional groups](https://www.numdam.org/article/CM_1986__57_1_3_0.pdf).
 Not that it matters much for the content of the course.
-What does matter is that I soon realized that, those days, in Belgium, mathematics could mainly be done as a backyard ritual, so, in order to earn money for a living, I decided to become a programmer.
+What does matter is that I soon realized that, those days, in Belgium, mathematics could mainly be done as a backyard ritual.
+In order to earn money for a living, I decided to become a programmer.
 Being addicted to research, I also decided to do computer science research as a late at night hobby (typically starting at 9PM).

 I studied function level programming systems, supported by the pointfree effectfree functional programming language